JamesABaker/jamesabaker.github.io/about.md

 Occasionally I will write a little bit of a summary or discussion here if I come across impactful or interesting articles from academic journals.
 These are often not on my area of academic expertise, but they will usually have a focus on the life sciences.
-If you want to give me some recommended reading, have a correction, share your thoughts with me, or get involved in some way please don’t hesitate to contact me.

 All the code, posts, and draft posts are available on ​[GitHub](https://github.com/JamesABaker/jamesabaker.github.io).